smartcontractkit/solana-starter-kit/README.md

 <br/>

 # Chainlink Solana Starter Kit
 The Chainlink Solana Starter Kit is an [Anchor](https://project-serum.github.io/anchor/getting-started/introduction.html) based program and client that shows developers how to use and interact with [Chainlink Price Feeds on Solana](https://docs.chain.link/solana/).
 The demo is configured to run on the [Devnet cluster](https://docs.solana.com/clusters#devnet), and is comprised of an on-chain program written in Rust, and an off-chain client written in JavaScript.
-The program takes paramters and account information from the off-chain client, retrieves the latest price data from the specified Chainlink Price Feed on Devnet, then writes the data out to the specified account, which can then be read by the off-chain client.
+The program takes parameters and account information from the off-chain client, retrieves the latest price data from the specified Chainlink Price Feed on Devnet, then writes the data out to the specified account, which can then be read by the off-chain client.

 ## Running the example on Devnet